nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-retention-management/nuxeo-retention-functional-overview.md

 ![retention-schema-metadata](nx_asset://b906f7be-83db-4f29-a3db-1b2ce1876742 ?w=600,border=true)

 {{#> callout type='warning'}}
-Metadata-based retention rule are designed for **past dates**, not future dates.
+Metadata-based retention rules are designed for **past dates**, not future dates.
 {{/callout}}

 ##### Based on an Event

-The retention period will start once the defined event occurs (after the retention rule has been applied to the document).
+When using this retention type, the file(s) to retain are protected immediately and for an undefined period of time.
+The end of retention is determined when the event occurs and not when the retention rule has been applied to the document.

 This retention type is useful for all cases where a document needs to be preserved from any deletion or change but the retention starting point is unknown at the beginning.

-**Examples:** Contract terminated, Employee left the company, loan repayment, etc.
+**Examples:** If I need to retain a contract with an employee for 7 years after they leave the company, I can use an event-based retention rule with a duration of 7 years to protect the contract immediately, and trigger the event when they leave.
+The contract will be retained for 7 more years after the event is triggered.

 {{!--     ### nx_asset ###
     path: /default-domain/workspaces/Product Management/Documentation/Documentation Screenshots/Retention Management/Functional Overview/retention-schema-event